 For example, the legal bills from a divorce may be considered an extenuating circumstance; they are one-time expenses and once paid, they are gone.
 Alimony or child support after a divorce, however, is recurring, so it’s unlikely that Fannie Mae would accept this as an extenuating circumstance.

-How to Get a Mortgage After an Extenuating Circumstance
+How to Get Mortgage Approval After an Extenuating Circumstance

 If you have had an extenuating circumstance in the past, you are not completely handcuffed when it comes to getting a loan.
 In fact, there are many options available that can help you secure the loan you need to purchase a home or property.
 However, you’ll have to be fully prepared and organized, and you’ll need to bring the right information to ensure the process goes smoothly.